 - 1. Develop the program for the annual meeting. - 2.
+Review titles of papers and posters that President-Elect have identified as not being aligned with NCWSS purpose or exceed limits for number of titles submitted by one primary author. - 3.
 Assess the sections that comprise the annual meeting to determine if new sections are needed, sections that need to be renamed or recombined, or if sections need to be removed.